dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 stock worth something someday.

 Consider that your stock options have an effective net-zero value when they are granted.
-That is, they have are worth **number of shares times strike price** and you will have to pay that same price to exercise them today.
+That is, they are worth **number of shares times exercise price** and you will have to pay that same price to exercise them today.

 ## Vesting